josenavas/metoo/README.md

 microbial ecology.
 The plugin system will be easily extendable to allow users/developers to register their own custom functionality with the system.
 Thus, there will be an "official" set of plugins that ship with QIIME2, but the system will also allow users to install plugins from other sources.

-### How is the protocol different from pyqi?
+The plugin system allows the QIIME2 ecosystem to grow without requiring all methods to be specifically added to the QIIME2 distribution.

 ## Deliverables
+Details will be filled in after discussion of the roadmap has taken place (so we know what actually needs to be done).

 ## Timeline
+Details will be filled in after discussion of the roadmap has taken place (so we know what actually needs to be done).